Promoting your freelance technical writing business

 Professional image: Logo, business cards, letterheads.
 Vital for professional image.

 Website.
 Not strictly necessary, but it is available all the time.
 Can be a useful point of access to your business.
 All you need is one contract, and it has paid for the time and effort you put in.
 Use meta tags and register with search engines and directories.
 (Editor's note 2006-03-22.
 I have changed my mind.
 Now, I think that every serious business needs a website.
-If you do not need a website, you probably do not need other types of promotion either.)
+If you do not need a website, you probably do not need other types of promotion.)

-Thompson Local, Yellow pages, Talking pages.
+Thompson Local, Yellow pages, Talking Pages.
 Go for all the free advertising that is available.
 Possibly, paid advertising is suitable, but think carefully.
 For example, how many professionals will telephone Talking Pages to find a technical writer?
 However, possibly, an advert in your local Chamber of Commerce magazine will be beneficial (you probably will not know until you try it).

 Professional memberships.
 Become known as an expert.